irmen/prog8/docs/source/programming.rst

     Their contents is scoped accordingly.
     Nested subroutines can access the variables from outer scopes.
     This removes the need and overhead to pass everything via parameters.
+    Subroutines do not have to be declared before they can be called.

 Label
     This is a named position in your code where you can jump to from another place.